spokestack/spokestack.io/content/docs/iOS/tts.md

 ## Simply speak!

 Want to skip all that and let Spokestack handle the both the synthesis and playback of your synthesis?
-We've combined all the above two sections into a single function call!
+We've combined the two sections above into a single function call!
 Try `speak(TextToSpeechInput:)`!

 ```swift
 let input = TextToSpeechInput(text)
 tts.speak(input)
 ```

-You'll receive event notifications when the synthesis been completed (`success`), begun playback (`didBeginSpeaking`) and finished playback (`didFinishSpeaking`).
+You'll receive event notifications when synthesis has completed (`success`), playback has begun (`didBeginSpeaking`) and playback has finished (`didFinishSpeaking`).
 A whole TTS feature in just one function call!